-ii) An additional day will be granted for the above reasons for the 2017-2018 school year.
+ii) An additional day has been granted as of the 2017-2018 school year.
 The Board will determine on a yearly basis, the inclusion of this additional day for subsequent years for the period covered by this local agreement.
+PLEASE NOTE THAT THIS DAY HAS NOT BEEN RENEWED BY THE EMSB FOR 2022-2023.